I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddchgr/ns-ntddchgr-_changer_product_data.md

 Specifies the value defined by the vendor to identify this device.
 Serial numbers are unique for all changers of a given type, but are not necessarily unique across vendor and product lines.
 For a SCSI changer, this value might be from Vital Product Data.
 If <b>SerialNumber</b> is not unique, the miniclass driver should not set the CHANGER_SERIAL_NUMBER_VALID flag in the <b>Features0</b> member of the <a href="..\ntddchgr\ns-ntddchgr-_get_changer_parameters.md">GET_CHANGER_PARAMETERS</a> structure.

-`VendorId`
+`DeviceType`

-Specifies the name of the device manufacturer.
+Specifies the device type of the changer.
+This member must be MEDIUM_CHANGER.

 ## Requirements